justinvdv/cordova-plugin-ios-permissions/README.md

 # Why?

 File inputs suddenly didn't work in iOS applications created using PhoneGap Build.
 When clicking on a file input and trying to select an image, the application crashes.
-This plugin adds NSCameraUsageDescription and NSPhotoLibraryUsageDescription in **_English_** (also used as fallback) and **_German_** and **_Dutch_** to our application.
+This plugin adds NSCameraUsageDescription and NSPhotoLibraryUsageDescription in **_English_** (also used as fallback) and **_Dutch_** to our application.

 # Usage